theiagen/public_health_bioinformatics/README.md

 * **Holly Halstead** (@HNHalstead)
 * **Sam Baird** (@sam-baird)

-### Maintainence Commitment
+### Maintaining PHB Pipelines

 Theiagen Genomics has committed to maintaining these workflows for the forseeable future.
+These workflows are written using a standard workflow language (WDL) and uses Docker images based on the [StaPHB-B Docker Builds](https://github.com/StaPH-B/docker-builds).
 New versions that include bug fixes and additional features are released on a quarterly bases, with urgent bug fixes released as needed.
+Each version is accompanied by detailed release notes to lower the barrier of pipeline upkeep from the public health community at large.

 ### Point of Contact